Raymi306/python-tutorial-codeblocks/app/templates/10_first_steps.md

 After our `if`{: .smolcode} keyword, we put a conditional statement.
 We're interested to know whether or not something is true.
 In this case, we are doing a comparison using '=='.
 Note that when we want to check for equality, we use TWO equal signs.
 One equal sign is for assigning variables!
-So, if the user puts their name as 'max', we take a special action, and print out 'weeb'.
+So, if the user puts their name as 'max', we take a special action, and print out 'Weirdo'.
 If it isn't max, we check to see if it is 'jax'.
-If it is, we print 'cool name!'.
+If it is, we print 'Cool name!'.
 Otherwise, we print out 'Hello, ' and their input.

 Note that after our conditions, or after the 'else' keyword, we MUST put a colon `:`{: .smolcode}.
 Furthermore, on the next line, we must indent.